grantcolley/blazor-solution-setup/README.md

 * ###### .NET 5.0, Blazor WebAssembly, Blazor Server, IdentityServer4, ASP.NET Core Web API
 #####

-A solution setup providing:
+A Blazor solution setup for:
- * A Blazor app that can run seamlessly on both hosting models i.e. **Blazor WebAssembly** running client-side on the browser, and **Blazor Server** running server-side, where updates and event handling are run on the server and managed over a SignalR connection.
+ * A Blazor app that can run seamlessly on both hosting models.
+ * **Blazor WebAssembly**, running client-side on the browser.
+ * **Blazor Server**, where updates and event handling are run on the server and managed over a SignalR connection.
- * An *Identity Provider* providing authentication using **IdentityServer4**, an OpenID Connect and OAuth 2.0 framework.
+ * **IdentityServer4**, an OpenID Connect and OAuth 2.0 framework for authentication.
- * An **ASP.NET Core Web API** only accessible to authenticated users, for accessing data repositories.
+ * **ASP.NET Core Web API** only accessible to authenticated users, for accessing data repositories.
- * A library for shared *Razor* components.
+ * **Razor Class Library** for shared *Razor* components.
- * Libraries for shared code.
+ * Class Libraries for shared code, models and interfaces.

 ![Alt text](/readme-images/BlazorSolutionSetup.png?raw=true "BlazorSolutionTemplate Solution")